The Magpie winter roost at Berengrave

 Seasonal trends

 It is not a smooth increase.
 There is sometime a 'blip' in the autumn with an obvious peak and a trough in numbers.
 This may be due to problems for younger, inexperienced birds.
 There is a clear rise in the mortality rate among young birds at this time as they struggle to cope with shorter days for feeding and colder weather.
 This makes for peak dispersal distance time as well, as some are driven further in an attempt to survive.
+You need a few years' viewing to get to really get to grips with such annual 'curves', helping make long-term local birding more of a delight than just a species list.

-Berengrave roost trends (to December 2015)
+Early Berengrave roost trends (to December 2015)

 Roosts usually start to disband once the higher social birds start nesting in earnest.
-Some consider a main purpose of communal roosts to be for choosing breeding partners, most feel they serve just as usefully as an information exchange on food resources.
+Some consider a main purpose of communal roosts is for choosing breeding partners, most feel they serve just as usefully as an information exchange on food resources.
+By the second half of winter as well as arriving in pairs, more Magpies sit in pre-assembly trees in defined pairs, especially around sundown.

 From February onward, larger (male?) birds may be noted soliciting.
-Birds can be seen collecting, or flying in with, nesting material such as twigs and displaying/presenting to prospective mates.
+Plus bBirds can be seen collecting (or flying into roost carrying) nesting material such as twigs, often then used in display, sticks presented to prospective mates.

-Changes in the numbers on various approach directions are also evident, with the autumn and early winter majority being ‘town’ birds from the south-west which seemingly become 'country' birds as the season wears on, approaching from the north and east more.
+Changes in numbers on various approach directions are also evident, with the autumn and early winter majority being ‘town’ birds from the south-west which seemingly become 'country' birds as the season wears on, approaching from the north and east more.
 Reasons for this are as yet unclear.

 Local Comparisons